 Several application-layer multicast systems have been proposed for addressing the low deployment of network-layer multicast.
-Initial proposals mimicked the latter and adopted a single tree topology 5-7 aiming at providing a similar performance to it with respect to stress and stretch (the stress metric is defined per-link and counts the number of identical packets sent by a protocol over each underlying link in the network, the stretch metric is defined per pair of nodes and captures the ratio of path-length over the overlay to the corresponding path-length over unicast IP).
+Initial application-layer multicast systems mimicked network-layer multicast and thus adopted a single tree topology^{7-9} aiming at providing a similar performance to it with respect to stress and stretch (the stress metric is defined per-link and counts the number of identical packets sent by a protocol over each underlying link in the network, the stretch metric is defined per pair of nodes and captures the ratio of path-length over the overlay to the corresponding path-length over unicast IP).

 The first wave of improvements to these systems aimed at addressing the unreliability of end-nodes and at decreasing the control overhead.
-The Bullet system proposed splitting a stream into multiple blocks and delivering disjoint subsets of these blocks to different nodes over an overlay tree.
+The Bullet system10 proposed splitting a stream into multiple blocks and delivering disjoint subsets of these blocks to different nodes over an overlay tree.
 It then let the nodes search for "missing blocks" and download them from other nodes using additional mesh links.
-The Zigzag system aimed at reducing the control overhead by first clustering peers and then building a multicast tree on top the formed clusters.
+The Zigzag system11 aimed at reducing the control overhead by first clustering peers and then building a multicast tree on top the formed clusters.

 Additional improvements aimed at balancing the forwarding load and leveraging bandwidth heterogeneity.
-Split-Stream splits a stream into multiple stripes and sends each one over a different multicast tree.
-Load balancing in term of forwarding is achieved by making a node internal into one tree and leaf in all the others.
-CoopNet proposed using multiple-description-coding \ and transmitting each description layer over a different tree so as to allow heterogeneous peers join trees according to their bandwidth capacity.
-ChunkySpread adopted ideas from SplitStream but used an unstructured approach for building the trees whereas SplitStream is based on the Pastry DHT.
+Split-Stream12 splits a stream into multiple stripes and sends each one over a different multicast tree.
+Load balancing in terms of forwarding is achieved by making a node internal into one tree and leaf in all the others.
+CoopNet13 proposed using multiple-description-coding and transmitting each description layer over a different tree so as to allow heterogeneous peers to join trees according to their bandwidth capacity.
+ChunkySpread14 adopted ideas from SplitStream but used an unstructured approach for building the trees whereas SplitStream is based on the Pastry DHT.15

-Latest proposal like CoolStreaming and PRIME have abandoned trees in favor of BitTorrent-like transmission based on swarming on top of a mesh topology.
+Proposals like CoolStreaming16 and PRIME17 have abandoned trees in favor of BitTorrent-like18 transmission based on swarming on top of a mesh topology.
 In these systems the stream is broken into different blocks and nodes obtain such blocks from multiple senders.
 "Buffer maps" are used for advertising the availability of blocks at each node.

 All these works focus on overlay construction and coding but do not look at the details of playout scheduling.
-Treebased schemes perform blind forwarding ("push") of all received content and thus also send out frames which are not needed by playout processes in which these frames have expired.
+Tree-based schemes perform blind forwarding ("push") of all received content and thus also send out frames which are not needed by playout processes in which these frames have expired.
 Mesh-based systems generally "pull" frames from the senders, but most of them assume that receivers buffer all the incoming frames even after they have been presented (which is not generally possible as discussed in the introduction).
 PRIME seems to be the first BitTorrent-like mesh system that integrates into its swarming distribution the real time constraints of live video streams.
 Contrary to our work, however, PRIME assumes a deterministic delivery of frames resulting from (1) the assumption that there is no jitter at the backbone and (2) manipulating in- and out-degrees of nodes so as to avoid congestion due to access-link bandwidth constraints.
-In our work we examine playout scheduling in jitter-prone environments and "fragile" tree topologies.
+In our work we examine playout scheduling in jitter-prone environments and "fragile" (single) tree topologies.
 In doing so we want to substantiate the maximum damage from using the wrong playout policy in such a setting.